 - Learn practical applications for integrating genomics and pharmacogenomics to individualize patient care

 - Discuss strategies to overcome obstacles of implementing genomic sequencing for patient care

-- Discuss how to disseminate genomic information to patients through an ethical, legal and regulatory framework
+- Discuss how to disseminate genomic information to patients through ethical, legal and regulatory frameworks

 - Network with professionals in your field

 - Share your clinical case studies and research

 - Bioinformaticians, medical informaticians and information technology professionals

 Designed with the professional in mind, concurrent sessions offer practical genomic medicine applications in practice to in-depth discussions about the microbiome, epigenomics, pharmacogenomics, and more.
 Continuing education opportunities are offered.

 C. Anthony Altar Ph.D.
 Senior Vice President and Chief Science Officer, Assurex Health, Inc.

 Stephen Ansell, M.D., Ph.D.
 Professor of Medicine, Mayo Clinic